Three Pines: Release

 On 1 November 2022, Amazon Studios announced the premiere date and official trailer of Three Pines.
 With eight one-hour episodes in total, the first two episodes premiered on 2 December 2022, with two new episodes released each week until the finale on 23 December.
 Initially, the series was set to air only in certain countries: the US, Canada, UK, Ireland, Australia, New Zealand, Sweden, Denmark, Finland, and Greenland.

 Reception

-As of 4 December 2022, after the first two episodes had begun streaming, the score on Rotten Tomatoes was 78% based on reviews from 9 critics.
+On Rotten Tomatoes the show has an approval rating of 72% based on reviews from 18 critics.

 Chase Hutchinson of Collider praised Alfred Molina's performance as Inspector Gamache, rating the series a B and wrote, "It is in its more melancholic and macabre moments that Three Pines stumbles upon something more sinister that elevates it a bit beyond a standard mystery tale."
 Brian Tallerico of RogerEbert.com called it "a collection of intelligent two-hour mysteries that fans of Agatha Christie or even Columbo should watch."

-Amber Dowling of Variety gave it a positive review and concluded "For now, this short-but-sweet adaptation offers a sweeping cinematic taste of cultures and stories that are deserving of the global platform Prime Video offers, all while doing justice to the best-selling novels on which they’re based."
+Amber Dowling of Variety gave it a positive review and concluded "For now, this short-but-sweet adaptation offers a sweeping cinematic taste of cultures and stories that are deserving of the global platform Prime Video offers, all while doing justice to the best-selling novels on which they're based."

+Awards and nominations

+The series has been nominated for several awards since its 2022 release.

+Cancellation

+On 13 March 2023, it was announced that the series was canceled after one season.
+The partners behind the show including Left Bank and Prime wanted the show to return but were unable to reach an agreement.